 Is there a generic copywriting agreement form you can use?

-It’s important to note that there isn’t a one-size-fits-all copywriting contract floating out there in cyberspace that meets your unique needs as a copywriter and provides you with the legal protection you want.
+It’s important to note that there isn’t a one-size-fits-all business contract floating out there in cyberspace that meets your unique needs as a copywriter and provides you with the legal protection you want.

 Even if you find one that appears to cover many of the issues, unless you have the legal experience to spot what’s missing, it can expose you to unnecessary legal risks.